NEGU93/cvnn/docs/utils.rst

     :return: the created path in pathlib format (compatible across different OS)

+.. _transform-to-real-label:
-.. py:function:: transform_to_real(x_complex, polar=False)
+.. py:function:: transform_to_real(x_complex, mode="real_imag")

 	Transforms a complex input matrix into a real value matrix (double size)

     :param x_complex: Complex-valued matrix of size mxn
-    :param polar: If :code:`True`, the data returned will be the amplitude and phase instead of real an imaginary part (Default: :code:`False`)
+    :param mode: Mode on how to transform to real.
+One of the following.

+        - :code:`real_imag` (default): Separate x_complex into real and imaginary making the size of the return double :code:`x_complex`
+        - :code:`amplitude_phase`: Separate :code:`x_complex` into amplitude and phase making the size of the return double :code:`x_complex`
+        - :code:`amplitude_only`: Apply the absolute value to :code:`x_complex`.
+Shape remains the same.
-    :return: real-valued matrix of size mx(2*n) unwrapping the real and imag part of the complex-valued input matrix
+    :return: real-valued matrix of real valued cast of :code:`x_complex`

 .. py:function:: randomize(x, y):